-That’s why it’s a great idea to set up an auto login after registration for your free courses.
+That’s why it’s a great idea to set up an auto login after registration for your free courses, so new subscribers can immediately access what they opted in for on the thank you page.

-How A WordPress Auto Login After Registration Works
+How A WordPress Auto Login After Opt-In Works

 An auto-login after a free course registration works when you’ve built your free course inside your AccessAlly membership site, right alongside your paid courses.